Categories

 I suddenly became conscious that I had to know more about it all: I absolutely had to find out if God existed or not!

-If He did, how could I possibly go on living my life on earth without first finding out how I am supposed to live it?
+How could I possibly go on living my life on earth without first finding out if there truly was a God and how he wanted me to live it!

 Still, during the next few weeks that followed I refused to let these thoughts about God’s existence slip out of my mind.
-Instead, I encouraged them, causing many pertinent questions to prick and torture my mind
+Instead, I encouraged them, causing many pertinent questions to prick and trouble my mind.

-I needed to come to a conclusion!
-For if God exists, then it was my duty to submit to him, to live the way he orders me, to follow him and please him.
+I absolutely needed to come to a conclusion!
+For if God exists, then it is my duty to submit to him, to live the way he wants me to live, to follow him and please him.

 I searched in my mind for proofs, desperate to find the truth about these most important issues that I had avoided facing until then.

-And then, despite of all my ignorance on the subject, I found the answer within my soul, my mind and my heart.
-I told myself:
+And then, despite of all my ignorance on the subject, I found the answer within my soul, my mind, my heart!

 “Jesus certainly lived and taught on earth.
 History testifies to this.